1968 Mexico City Games marked by protest, falling records | Times Leader

 A gold medal gymnast silently rebelled against the Soviet invasion of Czechoslovakia.
 Apartheid South Africa was disinvited in order to quell a threatened boycott.
 And two American sprinters raised their fists in a poignant and powerful show of strength.

-The thin Mexico City air helped runners rewrite the record books, but the lasting image from the ’68 Games is what 200 meter medalists John Carlos and Tommie Smith did on the victory stand: With their feet bare and their heads bowed, the two Black Americans defied the Olympic power structure by raising a gloved fist to protest racial injustice.
+The thin Mexico City air helped runners rewrite the record books, but the lasting image from the ’68 Games is what 200 meter medalists John Carlos and Tommie Smith did on the victory stand: With their feet bare and their heads bowed, the .

 “That was my concern,” Smith, the gold medalist, told The Associated Press four decades later.
 “Not so much how fast Tommie Smith ran, but a nation in peril.”

 Smith and Carlos were expelled from the Olympics, receiving death threats when they returned home.
-But like Muhammad Ali before them and Colin Kaepernick after them, they were eventually lauded for their courage.
+But like Muhammad Ali before them and Colin Kaepernick after them, .

 “People didn’t want to understand what the fist meant.
 They tried to equate it to the Black Panthers.
 That was their choice,” Carlos said after receiving an award in Boston in 2009.
 “But if you look at my hand, there’s five fingers, five individuals.
 They’re versatile but independent.
 They have no power, but when they are together, they become powerful.